-As a proponent of new music, Robinson is an officer and founder of the Flute New Music Consortium, an organization devoted to expanding the flute repertoire, and currently serves as Vice President.
+As an advocate of new music, Robinson is a founding member of the Flute New Music Consortium (FNMC), an organization devoted to expanding the flute repertoire, and currently serves as Vice President.
 Their first commission, Confluence by Dr. Zhou Long, was completed in Fall 2015, and the second commission, a sonata for flute and piano by Carter Pann, is anticipated in Spring 2018.
 Dr. Robinson coordinates the FNMC’s annual New Music Composition Competition and regularly performs its winning works.
 FNMC has received multiple awards, including the NFA's New Arts Venture Competition and the Illinois Entrepreneurship Competition.

-Winner of the 2012 National Flute Association Graduate Research Competition, her dissertation Voice, Itinerant, and Air: The Solo Flute Works of Toru Takemitsu, was presented at the 2012 NFA Convention.
+Winner of the 2012 NFA Graduate Research Competition, her dissertation Voice, Itinerant, and Air: The Solo Flute Works of Toru Takemitsu, was presented at the 2012 NFA Convention.
 She has given presentations and workshops at flute festivals in Georgia, Tennessee, Florida, and Oklahoma.
 She serves as the CMS Forums Editorial Board member for Scholarship and Research, and frequently submits to Flutist Quarterly, the NFA publication.